 Mercedes Benz fashion week Joburg is gone with the wind, and the buzz is temporarily centered on SA fashion week.
-But before we jump the broom, let’s share the collection that has adamantly refused to steer clear of our thoughts or line of vision.
-Meaning that, we’ve constantly been thinking about it and Instagram has managed to ensure that it never leaves our timeline.
-Not that we’re complaining…like, why would we even?
+But before we jump the gun, let’s share the collection that has adamantly refused to evade our thoughts or line of vision.
+Meaning that, we’ve constantly been thinking about it and Instagram has managed to ensure that it trends on our discovery feed.
+Not that we’re complaining…

-Watching fashion week via social media is much like sitting back row.
-That is, you hardly get the feeling that comes with being able to breathe in the fabrics that glide past you, or reach out to graze them, if you dare.
-For all we know, pictures may be able to prevent a moment from running away, but it hardly ever does justice to the clothes that parade the runway.
-But in the end, we have to make do.
+Experiencing fashion week via social media is much like sitting back row.
+That is, you hardly get the feeling that comes with being able to see –at an almost microscopic level– the details on the fabrics as each model glides past you.
+For all we know, photographs may be able to freeze a moment for all eternity, but it hardly ever does justice to the clothes that parade the runway.

 Selfi Awake, the Autumn/Winter ’15 collection by Cape Town based brand, S E L F I, is composed of digitally printed pieces, partly inspired by Kazimir Malevich, a Russian painter and pioneer of geometric abstract art.